 Dance Theatre AYA makes bold and accessible dance theatre for a young audience.
 Direct and honest performances, not afraid to shy away from taboos.
-About subjects that matter to our young audience, such as cultural identity, peer pressure or popularity.
-The performances are an exciting mix of contemporary dance forms, different styles of acting and music genres.
+About subjects that are current, such as cultural identity, peer pressure or popularity.
+The performances are an exciting mix of contemporary and urban dance, acting and music.

 Dance is a language that’s direct.
 AYA offers young people and children the opportunity to allow dance to play an important role in their lives.
 With performances that have guts.
 Raw and unpolished, stepping beyond beauty and vanity.
 The AYA dancers and actors use their personality to touch and seduce the audience.
 Both strong and vulnerable at the same time.

 Dance Theatre AYA has been accepted into the Basic Infrastructure (BIS) as of 2021, a great step for the company.
 Under the artistic leadership of Wies Bloemen, the choreographers Anne Suurendonk and Ryan Djojokarso will be the company's resident choreographers for the next four years.
 Each season, we will present new performances by Wies Bloemen and the resident choreographers.
 And revive successful past productions.

 Anne Suurendonk has been connected to AYA for a while now.
 Amongst other things, she was the assistant to Wies for ‘I Call my Brothers’ (a 2018 co-production with Toneelmakerij), co-choreographer of ‘Guerrilla’ (a 2017 co-production with DOX) and created ‘Bloedband’ in 2020.
 The Theaterkrant about ‘Bloedband’: “It is raw, playful and authentic.
 The provocative choreography fits well within the accessible repertoire of Dance Theatre AYA."